 Spelly Straws Reusable Drinking Straws for Kids

-We purchased the Spelly Straws so our expert reviewer could put it to the test with younger children.
+We purchased Spelly Straws so our expert reviewer could put them to the test with younger children.
 Keep reading for our full product review.

 Originally created by a team of four designers, Spelly Straws raised more than $40,000 on Kickstarter in 2016, allowing these brightly colored, reusable letter straws to be manufactured and sold to kids and adults alike.
 We gave the popular gift for 4-year-olds a try to see how well they worked for drinking and word-building—as well as how easy they were to clean.
 Did they pass our test?
 Read on to find out.

 A box of Spelly Straws comes with 44 brightly colored connector pieces, including all 26 letters plus some extras, two heart shapes, two hashtag pieces, and four straw pieces that serve as the top and bottom of the straw.
 The pieces are all BPA-free and can be reused indefinitely, boosting their eco-friendly factor.
 Our little sippers found it easy to snap the letters together before breaking them apart to arrange new words.
 Once assembled, the liquid flows through the center of each piece rather than filling the entire letter, making them easier to clean (more on that later).